tditshwe/Java-Swingy/README.md

 Building the project, downloading and installing required dependencies is automated with [Maven](https://maven.apache.org/).The project can be built by running this command in the root of your project folder:

-$mvn clean package
+- mvn clean package

 This generates a runnable .jar file that can launch the game.
 If one doesn't want to go through this trouble they can use Maven bundled with their favourite Java supported IDE.

 ## Launching the Game

 Before launching the game, it is assumed that you have Mysql Server configured and running.
 The database is automatically created if it doesn't already exist when the game is launched.
-The connection parameters corresponding to your database configuration can be edited in `src/main/java/swingy/DBConnection.java`.
+The connection parameters corresponding to your database configuration can be edited in `config.json`.

 The game can be launched in 2 modes:

-- $java -jar target/swingy.jar console
+- java -jar target/swingy.jar console

-- $java -jar target/swingy.jar gui
+- java -jar target/swingy.jar gui